 ![]() |

-Designed for memory-rich systems like servers, cloud instances, and modern PCs with 16GB or more of RAM, SheerPower maintains a low memory footprint—1GB represents less than 2% of a 64GB server’s capacity, and even building 10 million HTML strings incurs minimal overhead (see problem 2 below).
+Designed for memory-rich systems like servers, cloud instances, and modern PCs with 16GB or more of RAM, Sheerpower maintains a low memory footprint—1GB represents less than 2% of a 64GB server’s capacity, and as performance tests show, even building 10 million HTML strings incurs minimal overhead (see problem 2 below).
 Its architecture leverages available memory through a scalable string ID (SID) system, avoiding garbage collection pauses and optimizing string-heavy operations.

 Large business applications demand absolute numerical precision.
 Invoicing, financial calculations, accounting, and scientific data processing all require that every value be exact, since even small rounding errors can accumulate into significant discrepancies.